rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ### Digital signatures

 Creating and verifying signatures uses the public/private key pair, which differs from encryption and decryption.
-A signature is created using the private key of the signer.
-The signature can be verified using the corresponding public key.
+Using the private key of the signer to create a signature, facilitates verification using the corresponding public key.

 #### To digitally sign a file